 In Her Shoes

 This is just a feel-good book that translates into a feel-good movie.
-I think part of why I like both the book and movie so much is because I have sisters, but the relationships translate nicely to friends, too, if you don’t have sisters!
+I think part of why I like both the book and movie so much is because I have sisters, but the relationships translate nicely to friends, too.

 Do you have any book-turned-movie combos where you liked the movie better than the book?